RedHat-Healthcare/Demos-iDaaS/README.md

 # Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following:

+1. Java JDK
+Java is what everything is developed in.
+While we list JDK 8 SDK you can run a Java SDKs from version 8, 11, 13,14 and 15.
+We have leveraged all these JDKs and been able to build, compile and run the code within the community leveraging iDaaS.
+We always recommend to consult upstream technologies to ensure these products are certified and will run beyond a developer machine.
+We have also seen some tweaks needed in POM files for specific Java versions.
+<a href="https://developers.redhat.com/products/openjdk/download" target=_blank>OpenJDK Download Site</a>
-1. An existing Kafka (or some flavor of it) up and running.
+2. An existing Kafka (or some flavor of it) up and running.
 Red Hat currently implements AMQ-Streams based on Apache Kafka; however, we have implemented iDaaS with numerous Kafka implementations.
 Please see the following files we have included to try and help: <br/>
 [Kafka](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/Kafka.md)<br/>
 [KafkaWindows](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/KafkaWindows.md)<br/>